b-cubed-eu/documentation/guides/r-analysis-code.md

 Creating an R package might seem like a huge step if you haven’t done it before, and while there is a learning curve, it really isn’t nearly as hard as it seems.
 All of this to say, please don’t be afraid to start an R package instead of an analysis script as part of your analysis workflow.

-For more information on packages, refer to the [R packages](/guides/r-packages/) guide.
+For more information on packages, refer to the [R packages](/dev-guide/r-packages/) chapter.

 An R analysis script/project can be started from scratch via [usethis](https://usethis.r-lib.org/):